christophermlewis/els/README.md

 - Pass the pid of the Repository to the supervisor so that testing HackerNews refreshes can be verified via the test
 - HackerNews calls HTTPoison.get! -> if a get fails it will terminate the process.
 This is by design, however allowing timeouts, retries etc would be a preferred choice
 - Test the supervision
-- Test Coverage of responses back from hacker news so verifying stories are of expected type
+- Test Coverage of responses back from hackenews  verifying stories are of expected type